 Slowlans Alternative

 Descending Mt.
-Princeton
+Princeton: Standard Route

 If more ridgeline walking/aspen tree bushwhacking is not to your liking, take the standard, east slopes route off Mt.
 Princeton (14ers route description).
 This route isn’t the most pleasant of all the 14er routes, as the east slopes are somewhat loose (more annoying than dangerous).
 The route will turn from a trail through the talus, into a dirt road near treeline, before hooking back up to the Colorado Trail.
 Take the Colorado Trail north and enter back onto the main Nolan’s 14 line at Maxwell Creek (38.77221,-106.21385).
+This is a fairly long detour.

 Ascending Mt.
-Yale
+Yale: Standard Route

 When the Colorado Trail crosses CR 306 (road), take CR 306 west to the Denny Creek TH.
 Take the standard Southwest Slopes route up Mt.
 Yale (14ers.com route description).
 This is an easier route than the East Ridge route.